dotnet/csharplang/proposals/readonly-parameters.md

 ### Semantics

-The for a `readonly` parameter, the compiler will issue an error when it is assigned to or taken as a mutable `lvalue`.
+For a `readonly` parameter, the compiler will issue an error when it is assigned to or taken as a mutable `lvalue`.
 This means that a `readonly` parameter cannot be passed by `out` or `ref`, but can be passed by value, `ref readonly`, or `in`.

 #### `partial` methods

 For `partial` methods, we allow the implementing `partial` method declaration to add the `readonly` modifier to a parameter if the defining `partial` method did not.
 If the defining partial `method` included the
-`readonly` modifier included the `readonly` modifier, the implementing `partial` method must also include it.
+`readonly` modifier, the implementing `partial` method must also include it.

 #### Signature-only locations